gosh-sh/docs/docs/working-with-gosh/gosh-web/task.md

 ![](../../images/n_gosh_web_Task_07_01.jpg)

-Any member of the Dao can complete the Task and receive a reward.
-To do this, he needs to [create a Branch](./repository.md#create-branch) in the Repository specified in Milestone, [commit all files](./repository.md#create-file) with the solution and create and merge [pull request](./repository.md#create-pull-request)
+Any member of the DAO is welcome to complete the Task and receive a reward.
+To do so, they need to [create a Branch](./repository.md#create-branch) in the repository specified in Milestone, [commit all files](./repository.md#create-file) with the solution, and create and merge a [pull request](./repository.md#create-pull-request).

 ![](../../images/n_gosh_web_Task_08_01_create_file.jpg)